internetlehrer/XapiDel/README.md

-# xapidel ILIAS Plugin
+# XapiDel ILIAS Plugin

-Purpose: Automatic deletion of xAPI-Data for deleted xAPI-plugin-objects.
+Purpose: Automatic deletion of xAPI-Data for deleted xAPI-plugin-objects and for deleted users of xAPI-plugin-objects.

 This is an OpenSource project by internetlehrer GmbH, Bruchsal.